percona/postgresql-docs/docs/yum.md

         Install pgpool2

-        To install `pgpool2` on Red Hat Enterprise Linux 9 and compatible derivatives, do the following:
+        To install `pgpool2` on Red Hat Enterprise Linux and compatible derivatives, enable the codeready builder repository first to resolve dependencies conflict for `pgpool2`.
+The following examples show steps for Red Hat Enterprise Linux 9:

         === "RHEL 9"